VincentTam/vincenttam.github.io/source/_posts/2014-01-19-compilation-of-c-programs-that-depends-on-dislin-on-cli.markdown

     Don't forget the `-lXt`
 </blockquote>

-I finally realised that I had forgotten an important principle in programming: *Don't* do too much at one time.
+I finally realised that I had forgotten an important principle in
+programming: *Don't* do too much at one time.
 At the very first stage, I need to get things done, though the approach is *not* elegant.

 With the above principle in my mind, I could merely compile a C++ program that made use of DISLIN by making the following changes in both the source file and the command that I issued.

 {% codeblock Sample code lang:cpp %}
 // Author: David Yevick
 // Source: A Short Course in Computational Science and Engineering
-#include &lt;iostream&gt;
+#include <iostream>
-#include &quot;/usr/local/dislin/dislin.h&quot;
+#include "/usr/local/dislin/dislin.h"

 using namespace std;